Table of Contents

 The Antonsen’s were married on January 9, 1990.
-Wife had a child, “B”, in July of the same year.
-Four years later, Husband filed for divorce naming B as a child of the marriage.
-He requested custody of B and a later child born to the couple.
+The wife had a child, “B,” in July of the same year.
+Four years later, the Husband filed for divorce naming B as a child of the marriage.
+He requested custody of B and a subsequent child born to the couple.

-Husband’s post-hearing memorandum stated that he did not oppose paternity testing.
+The husband’s post-hearing memorandum stated that he did not oppose paternity testing.
 The Commissioner nonetheless reversed the ruling and denied the motion for paternity testing.
-She stated that the petition failed to show good cause required by Rule 35 of the Arizona Rules of Civil Procedure.
+She said that the petition failed to show good cause required by Rule 35 of the Arizona Rules of Civil Procedure.
 However, three days later, she signed an “Order for Blood Test” ordering paternity testing at the state’s expense.

-In May, 1995, Judge Pro Tem Toby Maureen Gerst consolidated the dissolution and the paternity action.
-She ordered blood testing pursuant to Commissioner Shaler-Reed’s order.
+In May 1995, Judge Pro Tem Toby Maureen Gerst consolidated the dissolution and the paternity action.
+She ordered blood testing according to Commissioner Shaler-Reed’s order.
 She also awarded temporary custody of the child to the wife.
-Noting child abuse allegations against Husband, she granted him supervised visitation.
+Noting child abuse allegations against the Husband, she granted him supervised visitation.

 Blood sample results were submitted to the trial court.
 Judge Joseph Howe denied a motion to exclude the blood testing results.
 However, when he learned about the confusion that occurred about the order, he said he would investigate.
-He said that if the order for paternity testing was a mistake, he would seal the results.
+He stated that if the order for paternity testing were a mistake, he would seal the results.

-In the meantime, in August, 1995, Wife filed a motion for paternity testing pursuant to A.R.S. section 12-847(C).
-She alleged that Husband was not the child’s father and that he knew it when they married.
+In the meantime, in August of 1995, Wife filed a motion for paternity testing according to A.R.S. section 12-847(C).
+She alleged that the Husband was not the child’s father and that he knew it when they married.
 She argued that blood testing was required under A.R.S. section 12-847(C), and that “good cause” existed to order such testing.

-Husband opposed this and Judge Howe entered an extensive ruling on all pending motions.
+The husband opposed this, and Judge Howe entered an extensive ruling on all pending motions.
 The judge ruled that the paternity test results be sealed and excluded from evidence.
 He also denied the motions for paternity testing, noting that Commissioner Shaler-Reed had vacated the order for paternity testing.
-Wife filed this special action appeal on December 11, 1995.
+The wife filed this Special Action appeal on December 11, 1995.